Guṇa: Bhagavad Gita

 Chapters 2, 3, 7, 13, 14, 17 and 18 of Bhagavad Gita discuss Guna.
 Verse 17.2 refers to the three Guna – sattvic, rajasic and tamasic – as innate nature (psychology or personality of an individual).
-Sattvic guna is one driven by what is pure, truth, compassionate, without craving, doing the right because it is right, positive and good.
-Tamasic guna is one driven by what is impure, dark, destructive, aimed to hurt another, contemptuous, negative and vicious.
-Rajasic guna is one that is ego-driven, out of personal passion, active, ostentatious, seeking the approval of others.
+Sattvic guṇa is one driven by what is pure, truth, compassionate, without craving, doing the right because it is right, positive and good.
+Tamasic guṇa is one driven by what is impure, dark, destructive, aimed to hurt another, contemptuous, negative and vicious.
+Rajasic guṇa is one that is ego-driven, out of personal passion, active, ostentatious, seeking the approval of others.

 In Chapters 17 and 18, Bhagavad Gita illustrates various items and actions by their three Guna.
 For example, three types of charity are discussed, and what makes charity Sattvic, Rajasic or Tamasic.
 Similarly, food, relationships, knowledge and actions are detailed in terms of the three Guna.
 In Chapter 18, for example:

 Similarly, knowledge that is attached to object of action, without concern for understanding the cause, without concern for purpose or significance, is Tamasic knowledge; knowledge that is segregated, that considers everything unconnected, individualistic and meaningless is Rajasic; knowledge that sees one being in all beings, that seeks the whole, a unity in diversity, and similarities in the divided components is Sattvic.

 Furthermore, in Chapter 2 of the Bhagavad Gita, Krishna advises Arjuna to transcend the three modes of existence and other forms of dualism.

 Guna in theory of ethics

 Guna is one of the four important elements in the framework of ethical theories in Indian philosophy.
 Bommer et al. suggest that ethical/non-ethical behavior is an outcome of individual attributes, personal environment, social environment and institutional rules and laws.
 Guna theory is the ancient Indian philosophy on individual attributes, while the theories of Dharma and Ashramas address the personal and social environment, as well as part of its institutional framework.
-Guna theory, states Crawford, represents a hierarchical theory of values, where the relative order of hierarchy is suggested to vary within each individual along with the relative proportion of each guna.
-The interplay of three gunas affect an individual's values, and in Hindu worldview, these values affect individual's actions, as well as the happiness and serenity experienced by the individual.
-The gunas are not considered static and set.
+Guna theory, states Crawford, represents a hierarchical theory of values, where the relative order of hierarchy is suggested to vary within each individual along with the relative proportion of each guṇa.
+The interplay of three guṇas affect an individual's values, and in Hindu worldview, these values affect individual's actions, as well as the happiness and serenity experienced by the individual.
+The guṇas are not considered static and set.
 Hindu literature, such as the Bhagavad Gita, state it to be dynamic and changeable with knowledge, introspection and understanding of sva-dharma.
 Realizing one's sva-dharma and Self is emphasized in Indian ethical theories.
 The highest state of existence and bliss, in Advaita school of Hinduism for example, is jivanmukti (Self-realization) and moksha.

 Guna theory's perspective on values constituting human personality is unique yet congruent with other ethical theories.